OfficeDev/microsoft-teams-library-js/CONTRIBUTING.md

 Beachball generates JSON change files based on a few simple answers from you:

-- Change type: this can be one of four types: Patch, Minor, None, and Major.
+- Change type: this can be one of four types: Major, Minor, Patch, and None.
+In addition to the descriptions provided in the prompt, the following can help guide which type to choose:

-  - Patch - bug fixes; no API changes.
+  - Major - when you make incompatible API changes,

-  - Minor - small feature; backwards compatible API changes.
+  - Minor - when you add functionality in a backwards compatible manner,

-  - None - this change does not affect the published package in any way.
+  - Patch - when you make backwards compatible bug fixes

-  - Major - major feature; breaking changes.
+  - None - when the change does not affect the published package in any way.

 - Describe changes: Type your own message or choose one of the commit messages.
 Try to make it descriptive - it will help you if you need to locate the change file later.
   - Please use past tense (e.g., "Added comments to \`app.initialize\`")